 Oil-based treatments and you are moving into the realms of ‘Rolls Royce’ types of treatment.
 The oil holds the chemicals and bond the chemicals into the wood.
 The oil soaks into the timber giving a certain amount of ‘give’ helping with the natural movement of your timber garden shed.

 Tanalising, or pressure treating, is the very best you can do for your timber.
 The tanalising process consists of the timber being put into a sealed vat.
 And the Tanalith E fluid is forced into the wood under pressure.
 This ensures that the preservative goes a great deal further than just brushing or spraying.
 The result of this is that the timber can be guaranteed against rotting for a period of 15 years.

-The treatment also protects against fungal and insect attacks giving your garden shed or garden building a long life.
+The treatment also protects against fungal and insect attacks giving your garden shed or garden workshop a long life.
 The appearance of the timber is quite attractive having a light natural green tint to the wood which can blend into the garden.
 However, you can add a colour treatment to the wood if you wish.
 This treatment is ideal for any building in an enclosed space where treating the building would prove difficult or where you like the idea of very low maintenance.